mmontag/chip-player-js/docs/libxmp.rst

   **Parameters:**
     :c: the player context handle.

-    :channel: the channel to insert the new event.
+    :chn: the channel to insert the new event.

     :event: the event to insert.
       ``struct xmp_event`` is defined as::